LAKE FISHING TIPS

-The first thing to know about lake fishing is that there are two types of lakes: natural and man-made and there are different lake and pond structures.
+The first thing to know about lake fishing is that there are two types of lakes: natural and man-made.
 While both types are freshwater fishing environments, for best results, you should still use the lake fishing tips that apply to the type of lake fishing you plan to do.
 Learn more about natural versus man-made lakes, how to identify the best fishing lakes, and how to fish in a lake.
-Species like largemouth bass, smallmouth bass, walleye, perch, bluegill and lake trout are just some of the game fish that you will have the opportunity to catch while lake fishing.
+Species like largemouth bass, smallmouth bass, walleye , perch, bluegill and lake trout are just some of the game fish that you will have the opportunity to catch while lake fishing.

 Natural lakes include everything from vast freshwater waterways such as the Great Lakes to small mountain lakes that cover just a few acres.
 These lakes are the result of natural occurrences such as melted glaciers, plate tectonics, or inactive volcanoes.
 Many natural lakes are located near the headwaters of a river or stream and contain less sediment than those in constructed or man-made lakes.
 When learning lake fishing in natural lakes, here are some helpful lake fishing tips that you can use to increase your chances of success.

 If you plan to fish on a natural lake, look for spots along the shoreline that contain patches of aquatic vegetation such as lily pads or reeds.
 Any areas where you notice a change in the type or thickness of vegetation are good spots to focus on.
 Freshwater game fish, such as largemouth bass and northern pike, are often found near vegetation in natural lakes because these areas offer higher oxygen levels and provide cover to ambush prey.